-\autoref{tab:rq2} shows how \toolname performs under various hyperparameter values for the bug-finding and bug-reproduction scenarios.
-Specifically, we evaluate how well \toolname performs compared to the default configuration if we only used the commit message but not the diff or only used the commit diff but not the message (\emph{commit information}), let it generate the command line prompt in addition to the test input (\emph{task difficulty}), used \gptmini as a less powerful LLM or maximized the LLM temperature (\emph{LLM module}), used ten (10) iterations instead of five (5) in the feedback loop (\emph{number of iterations}), or dropping the execution analysis result from the feedback (\emph{feedback utility}).
+\autoref{tab:rq2} presents the results of an ablation study on how \toolname performs under various configurations and hyperparameter values for the bug-finding and bug-reproduction scenarios.
+Specifically, we evaluate how well \toolname performs compared to the default configuration if we only used the commit message but not the diff or only used the commit diff but not the message (\emph{commit information}), let it generate the command line prompt in addition to the test input (\emph{task difficulty}), used \gptmini/\deepseekr as less/more powerful LLMs or maximized the LLM temperature (\emph{LLM module}), used ten (10) iterations instead of five (5) in the feedback loop (\emph{number of iterations}), or dropping the execution analysis result from the feedback (\emph{feedback utility}).

-\paragraph{Commit Information} We evaluate the impact of only using the commit message but not the diff (``only msg'') or only using the commit diff but not the message (``only diff'') and find that the results reproduce as long as the \emph{intention} of the change is captured.
-In the bug-finding scenario, providing only the commit message changes the score very slightly from 1.32 to 1.35 (i.e., sometimes output-changing).
-In both scenarios, providing only the commit diff also only changes the score very slightly from 1.32 to 1.23 and from 1.35 and 1.44, respectively.
+\textbf{Commit Information}.
+We evaluate the impact of only using the commit message but not the diff (\textsf{Only msg}) or only using the commit diff but not the message (\textsf{Only diff}) and find that the results reproduce as long as the \emph{intention} of the change is captured. \review{ In the bug-finding scenario, providing only the commit message or diff only changes the score slightly from \review{1.37} (meaning `sometimes output-changing') to \review{1.41} and \review{1.36}, respectively.
+However, in the bug-reproduction scenario, we observe cases where a single source is insufficient: some commit messages lack detail while others are too high-level compared to the diff.
+Specifically, some messages are too brief (e.g., ``\textsf{Fix \#IssueId}'') and provide less information than the code changes (e.g., Issue~\#141 in \mujs, where the diff details specific escape sequences absent from its message).
+In contrast, other messages provide critical high-level intent (e.g., \micropython Issue~\#13087 ``\textsf{Fix int.to\_bytes() buffer size check}'') that goes beyond the literal syntax changes in the diff, from which the intent can be too difficult to infer.
+This discrepancy between the commit message and code diff makes having both sources of information meaningful, and removing the diff (\textsf{Only msg}) or the message (\textsf{Only diff}) causes a performance drop from \review{1.27} to \review{1.08} and \review{1.05} (meaning `at least reaching'), respectively. } We seek deeper case studies on the informativeness of commit messages and its impact on test generation in \textbf{RQ3}.

-Only in the bug reproduction scenario, where the commit messages for bug fixes happen to be fairly brief and lack detailed information about the intended change, the effectiveness of \toolname drops from 1.35 (i.e., sometimes output-changing) to 0.66 (i.e., sometimes unreached).
-For example, the bug fix for Issue~\#145 of \mujs comes with the commit message \textsf{``Fix { \texttt{js\_strtol}}}.''
-This is too brief to understand the bug context.
-The patch for Issue~\#1284 of \poppler comes with the commit message, \textsf{``{ \texttt{topIdx}} can't be negative}.''
-Yet, it remains unclear what { \texttt{topIdx} }is, how it can be negative, and how it relates to features required in the generated test case.